FeuilZ/Hello-pousm/README.md

 ### Nice to meet you, and welcome to my **information page**.

-My name is Bastien Clémot, a 22-years-old french student and spider-enthusiast.
+My name is Bastien Clémot, a 22-years-old french student and Arthropod-enthusiast.
 I'm currently doing my 2nd master year in **modelling** & **ecology**.

 I started my scientific cursus with a **Bacchelor's degre** in **Biology & Ecology**, which gave me strong baggages in main ecological theories, naturalism and fieldwork.
 This education program also gave me insights into various scientific fields, such as geology, biochemistry, microbiology, and others.